 Kyu Hyun Kim

-Born in Seoul, Korea.
-Received Ph.D.
-1997, History and East Asian Languages Program, Harvard University.
-Postdoctoral Fellow, Edwin O. Reischauer Institute of Japanese Studies, Harvard University (1996-1997).
-The Japan Society for Promotion of Science Fellowship, (Short-Term) nominated and sponsored in the United States by the Japan Advisory Board, Social Science Research Council (2000).
+Kyu Hyun Kim was born in Seoul, Korea.
+He received his Ph.D. in history and East Asian languages in 1997 from Harvard University.
+He was a postdoctoral fellow at the Edwin O. Reischauer Institute of Japanese Studies at Harvard University (1996-1997), served a Japan Society for Promotion of Science Fellowship, and was nominated and sponsored in the United States by the Japan Advisory Board, Social Science Research Council in 2000.

-(Currently working on) Treasonous Patriots: 'Collaboration' and the Colonial Modernity in Modern Korean History and Culture
+- Kim, K. H. (Forthcoming) Treasonous Patriots: Collaboration and the Colonial Modernity in Modern Korean History and Culture